dlcs/protagonist/docs/rfcs/017-asset-modified-cleanup.md

   - `info.json` needs regenerated
   - NQ derivatives (like pdf/zip) need to be removed
 - thumbs removed
-  - thumbs derivatives need to be removed
+  - thumbs derivatives need to be removed (i.e. thumbnails and `s.json`)
   - asset metadata for thumbs removed in database
 - iiif-av removed
   - timebased derivative removed